Astragalus inversus: Description

 Astragalus inversus is a perennial herb with slender, wiry, mostly leafless stems growing 20 to 50 centimeters long.
 They grow upright or form a spreading clump.
 The leaves are up to 12 centimeters long and are made up of a few small, widely spaced narrow leaflets.

 The whole size of the plant ranges from 0.7 to 1.6 ft tall.
 Its flower color comes in pink, yellow, and red.
 It hosts up to 21 butterflies and moths, including, the Painted Lady, the Silver-Spotted Skipper, and others native to northeast California.

 The inflorescence is a loose array of 5 to 12 pale to reddish pink flowers, sometimes tinted with yellow.
 Each flower is about a centimeter long.

 The fruit is a hanging legume pod 2 to 3.5 centimeters long, narrow and flat in shape and drying to a hairy, papery texture.

 Its bloom period is May to September.
 It has major toxicity.

+Range

+Susanville milkvetch only grows in four counties in northern California, Siskiyou, Shasta, Lassen, and Modoc counties.